HeIIoween/FLHook-And-88-Flak-m0tah/Main/trunk/Readme.txt

 The GLS Workaround is more reliable, however can sometimes ignore manual direct connects specified with the -s parameter when launching Freelancer.
 Default: No

+MP Client: Enable Battleship / Station Anti-Spin? - Yes / No If enabled, Battleships and Stations will be protected against "spinning", which occurs when another ship collides with you in Multiplayer (Singleplayer does not suffer this bug).
+However, this solution causes Battleships and Stations to violently "wag" back and forth during autopilot; if this bothers you, switch this option off.
+Autopilot will be completely restored, and you will still be partially protected from spinning, however NPCs may still spin you once and a while (even though AI are designed to avoid ramming ships).
+This option is automatically disabled when full OpenSP support is enabled, as anti-spin protection is not needed in OpenSP.
+Default: Yes

 MP Client: Ship at Player-Purchasable Bases? - Many options This option will select which ship appears for sale at any Player-Purchasable Base.
 Please note that this ship only appears for you, and not necessarily anyone else using the base.
 If this is your first time playing Flak, don't worry about this option.
 Default: None

-MP Client: More realistic space backgrounds? - No / Yes If enabled, backgrounds are simple patterns of stars, instead of the artsy backgrounds Freelancer carries by default.
-This gives the space presented a more realistic feel.
+-- High-End Graphics / Sound Options --
+MP Client: Enable ENBSeries Post-Process shader? - No / Yes (version 1) / Yes (version 2)
+Enables use of the experimental ENBSeries Post-Process Shader by Boris Vorontsov (http://boris-vorontsov.narod.ru), included in 88 Flak under non-commercial distribution.
+No parts of the plugin have been changed, except for the plugin configuration to better suit Freelancer.
+For more info, please view the files in the "exe/ENBSeries Information/" directory.
+Version 2 features a shader custom-written for 88 Flak by Honken.
+It is a work-in-progress - Version 1 and 2 look drastically different, so it's down to personal taste.
+Sicne Version 2 still needs some work, I'd recommend just using Version 1.
 Default: No

+MP Client: Enable higher view distances? - No / Yes (10x) / Yes (Unlimited) If enabled, this will tweak the in-game Level of Detail (LOD) manager to render objects at a higher distance.
+If the 10x option is picked, the distance in which an object is rendered is increased by 10x the normal Freelancer distance.
+If the Unlimited option is picked, there is no limit to how far away an object is drawn.
+Please note that unless you have a very high-end PC, this will probably introduce quite a bit of FPS lag.
+Try the high-end special effects and sound system first.
+Default: No

+MP Client: Enable high-end special effects? - No / Yes / Yes (higher effects distance only) If enabled, special effects will be drawn at a 20km distance, and also forces the engine to handle 10 times the amount of effects it normally can.
+This also enables usage of Why485's new Missile, Torpedo, and Flak Cannon effects, which require the high-end special effects tweak to function.
+Paired with the high-end sound system (below), this makes for an amazingly immersive experience as you see (and hear) battles unfold before you're even in range yourself.
+Default: No

+MP Client: Enable high-end sound system? - No / Yes
+If enabled, all sound can be heard up to a 6km distance, and also forces the engine to handle more sound channels.
+Also, the high-end sound system features enhanced doppler effects.
+3D Sound MUST BE ENABLED for this option to function correctly - however, 3D Sound has been known to cause stability issues, so use it at your own risk!
+Paired with the high-end special effects (above), this makes for an amazingly immersive experience as you hear (and see) battles unfold before you're even in range yourself.
+Default: No

+MP Client: Enable dynamic lighting / debris for explosions? - No / Yes / Yes (dynamic lighting only) / Yes (debris only) Enables dynamic lighting and debris for explosions.
+Neither of these are, in general, a very big performance hit, however both dymamic lighting and debris may cause instability on certain hardware configurations.
+Please note that even if enabled, there is no lighting for Flak Cannon explosions, due to the massive amount of explosions displayed at once.
+Default: No

+MP Client: Enable Battledust? - No / Yes / Yes (2x duration) / Yes (2x duration + thicker)
+Enables or disables the "Battledust" system, which generates fog and debris off fighting, creating dark clouds where heavy combat areas have occurred.
+Highly recommended, as this adds huge atmosphere to large fights, but may introduce large performance hits.
+This requires high-end special effects to be enabled; otherwise, the battledust effects will overload Freelancer's rendering capacity.
+Also, please note that this disables the new hit effects system which allows hit effects to play when hitting your craft, due to a code conflict.
+If Battledust is activated, 88 Flak will simply revert to the vanilla hit effects method, where hit effects are hidden if hitting your craft.
+Default: No

+-- Camera Options --
 MP Client: FOV options? - A few options
-Gives the choice of a few FOV (Field of View) options, with various mixes of 70 degrees (Freelancer's default), 90 degrees (widescreen etc.), and 25 degrees (zoom).
+Gives the choice of a few FOV (Field of View) options, with various mixes of 70 degrees (Freelancer's default), 90 degrees (Flak's default, widescreen etc.), and 25 degrees (zoom).
-Default: 70/70 FOV
+Default: 90/90 FOV

-MP Client: Enable Battleship / Station Anti-Spin? - Yes / No If enabled, Battleships and Stations will be protected against "spinning", which occurs when another ship collides with you in Multiplayer (Singleplayer does not suffer this bug).
-However, this solution causes Battleships and Stations to violently "wag" back and forth during autopilot; if this bothers you, switch this option off.
-Autopilot will be completely restored, and you will still be partially protected from spinning, however NPCs may still spin you once and a while (even though AI are designed to avoid ramming ships).
-This option is automatically disabled when full OpenSP support is enabled, as anti-spin protection is not needed in OpenSP.
-Default: Yes

 MP Client: Change "Rear View" to "Tactical View"? - A few options If enabled, "Rear View" (default V) will be changed to a "Tactical View" - this positions the camera 1.5km or 3km away from your ship, allowing you to shoot everything immediately surrounding you - rather it be in front of you, behind you, above you, etc.